Skip to Content

 Three red beets with greens on a white background.

-Wash the beet greens in a deep bowl filled with cold water.
-Lift the greens out of the water, refill the bowl, and wash the greens one more time.
+Plunge the beet greens into a deep bowl filled with cool water.
+Lift the greens out of the water, refill the bowl with fresh water, and submerge the greens again.

-Take the greens out of the water, shake the excess water off, and pat them dry with a paper towel if needed.
-Place the beet greens on a cutting board.
+Take the greens out of the water, shake off the excess water, and pat them dry with a paper towel.

 Beet greens on a cutting board.